Cambridge Plastic Surgery

 See and treat clinics

-If your planned surgery involves the histological analysis of tissue: the hospital will charge for this service: this is usually between £200 and £300 per specimen (the hospital or my secretary should be able to tell you the likely cost.)
+If your planned surgery involves the histological analysis of tissue: the hospital will charge for this service: this is usually just under £300 per specimen (the hospital should be able to tell you the likely cost.)

 See and treat clinics are most appropriate for small skin benign skin lesions.
 See and treat clinics are not suitable for anything other than very minor hand surgery (needle fasciotomy for Dupuytren's disease can be performed as a see and treat, but trigger finger surgery or surgery for cysts near the nail plate cannot be performed safely in this manner).